2023 Friends of Acadia Impact Report

 FOA Member Support Helped:

-• Fund five outdoor classrooms for schools across Maine and New Hampshire.
+• Fund 10 outdoor classrooms for schools in Maine and in home states for the Acadia Teacher Fellows.

-• Fund park experiences for four urban and diverse youth groups who came to Acadia from cities across the country.
+• Fund park experiences for 10 urban and diverse youth groups who came to Acadia from cities across the country.

 ACADIA